 The Center for Restorative Approaches is so excited to announce that we have won two awards from Tulane University CACTUS, an organization that sponsors community wide service events on Tulane’s campus, and Tulane University’s Center for Public Service at their Community Involvement Awards.
 The first one is the Commitment to Children Award and the second one is Social Justice and Advocacy Award.
 We are so appreciative of this recognition and hope to continue to influence members of our community and maintain our relationship with Tulane University.

-The CRA is also excited to announce that our very own facilitator, Avery Brewton, has been invited to participate in the Stand for Children’s Inaugural Education Leadership Institute, the Urban Leaders for Equity and Diversity Fellowship and the StartingBloc Institute.
+The CRA is also excited to announce that our very own facilitator, Avery Brewton, was invited to participate in the Stand for Children’s Inaugural Education Leadership Institute, the Urban Leaders for Equity and Diversity Fellowship and the StartingBloc Institute.
 We are so proud of all of your hard work.
-As a member of the ULEAD cohort, Avery will be provided with the knowledge, resources, and network to act in support of sustaining quality education options and policies.
-It is important to the CRA that our facilitators remain active in new education efforts that continue to develop over time.
-Avery is exemplifying this commitment to community participation and personal development.
+As a member of the ULEAD cohort, Avery was provided with the knowledge, resources, and network to act in support of sustaining quality education options and policies.
+It is important to CRA that our facilitators remain active in new education efforts that continue to develop over time.
+Avery has exemplified this commitment to community participation and personal development.

 We wish everyone a Happy and Healthy New Year from the CRA team!
 In 2015, the CRA had an exceptional year facilitating Restorative Circles and Conversations and introducing Restorative Practices in schools.
 In 2015, 84% of the cases referred to us convened in circles, in which 97% resulted in an agreement and of those 83% of those agreements were compliant when CRA closed the cases.
 We had a 62% increase in the amount of referrals we received!
 The success of the CRA is thanks to all of the schools and community partners we work with!
 We look forward to continuing serving the greater New Orleans Community in 2016!